 Column 5 records the deposits received in the case.
 There are 24 UTCs that apply to deposits.
-UTCs in the 1100 series are used for receipts from the liquidation of assets that are listed by the debtor on the original schedules and statements.
-UTCs in the 1200 series are used for receipts from assets added on amended schedules and assets discovered by the trustee.
-Certificate of Deposit interest should only be recorded on Form 2 when earned and deposited in the bank account.
-It should not be estimated and recorded on Form 2 when the CD maturity date does not coincide with the reporting cut-off date.
+UTCs in the 1100 series are used for receipts from the liquidation of scheduled assets (e.g., assets listed by the debtor on the original schedules and statements).
+UTCs in the 1200 series are used for receipts from unscheduled assets (e.g., assets added on amended schedules and assets discovered by the trustee).